Dave Brisbin 12.01.19

 You have Successfully Subscribed!

 Seeing ourselves as a learning and recovery community that worships together, the focus isn’t on Sunday morning alone, but on every day of the week as we gather for worship, healing and support workshops, studies, 12 step meetings, counseling and mentoring sessions, referral services, and social events.
-We maintain a food pantry for those needing more support, a recovery worship gathering, and child care for those with little ones.

-Our Sunday gathering starts at 10AM and our Recovery gathering on Tuesdays at 6:30PM.
-Both gatherings include worship with one of the best worship bands in the area.
-See our monthly calendar and our Facebook page to stay in touch with what is happening each week.
+Our Sunday gathering starts at 10AM and includes worship with one of the best worship bands in the area.
+We also have online discussion and study groups on Tuesday and Wednesday evenings at 6:30P PST.
+See our interactive calendar and our Facebook page to stay in touch with what is happening each week.
 You can also sign up on our elist for email enews updates.

 Join Us